Broomhouse, Glasgow: Transport

 The area has been well served for transport since Baillieston railway station was opened in 1993, linking to Glasgow Central and Coatbridge.
 In 1995 a short extension and junction was built onto the M74 motorway nearby – initially, this was useful for traffic heading south to Lanarkshire and England but had little northbound function, terminating just 2 + 1/3 mi away at Auchenshuggle.
 This changed in 2011 when another extension was completed, providing direct connections to the M8 (central Glasgow, Paisley and Glasgow Airport) and the M77 (Ayrshire).

 Bus services are limited within the development but prominent on its peripheries.
-These are provided by First Glasgow, including the '240' service between Glasgow and Motherwell running along Hamilton Road, and the '2' via Shettleston Road which terminates at Bailliston station, both of which are frequent services including a night provision, with the routes merging in the Parkhead area.
+These are provided by First Glasgow, including the '240' service between Glasgow and Motherwell running along Hamilton Road, and the '2' via Shettleston Road which terminates at Baillieston station, both of which are frequent services including a night provision, with the routes merging in the Parkhead area.

 The only road access between Broomhouse and Baillieston is via the Muirhead Road Bridge over the railway, which was originally an old structure of a narrow design requiring traffic signals with only a single lane of vehicles able to cross it at a time.
 As part of the overall plan for the growth of the area, developers agreed to widen and strengthen the bridge.
 However, this meant it would close for almost a full year, with only pedestrian access across the railway lines during the work.
 It reopened a few weeks ahead of schedule in August 2018.

 Education

 There are no schools within Broomhouse.
-The nearest primary schools are Caledonian P.S. and St Francis of Assissi R.C.
+The nearest primary schools are Caledonian P.S. and St Francis of Assisi R.C.
 P.S. in south Baillieston, accessible to pedestrians via a railway underpass to the north-west of the modern housing which is prone to flooding; these are feeders for Bannerman High School and St Andrew's Secondary School, Glasgow respectively.